Visit: Michigan Lottery

 Does the Michigan Lottery Offer Online Lottery Ticket Subscriptions?

 Yes.
-In September 2020, Michigan launched online draw game subscriptions.
-The new feature allows players to automatically renew their payments on a variety of lottery games.
+The Michigan Lottery offers selected online draw games for subscriptions.
+The feature allows players to automatically renew their payments on a variety of lottery games.
 This includes subscriptions for Powerball, Mega Millions, and some of the Michigan-specific lottery games like Fantasy 5 and Lucky For Life.
 Lottery subscriptions will renew weekly until canceled.

 What Does Michigan Do With Funding From The Lottery?